catfan/Medoo/README.md

 echo json_encode($data);

-// [
-//     {
+// [{
 //     "user_name" : "foo",
 //     "email" : "foo@bar.com",
-//     }
-// ]
+// }]
 ```

 ## Contribution Guides

-For most of time, Medoo is using develop branch for adding feature and fixing bug, and the branch will be merged into master branch while releasing a public version.
+Most of the time, Medoo uses develop branch for adding features and fixing bugs, and the branch will be merged into the master branch while releasing a public version.
 For contribution, submit your code to the develop branch, and start a pull request into it.

-On develop branch, each commits are started with `[fix]`, `[feature]` or `[update]` tag to indicate the change.
+On develop branch, each commit is started with `[fix]`, `[feature]` or `[update]` tag to indicate the change.

-Keep it simple and keep it clear.
+Please keep it simple and keep it clear.

 ## License